ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ACK_TARGET_CID capsule.
-Once the successful response is sent, the proxy will forward any short header packets received on the client-to-proxy 4-tuple that use the target VCID using the correct proxy-to-target 4-tuple after first rewriting the target VCID to be the correct target CID.
+Once the successful response is sent, the proxy will forward any short header packets received on the client-to-proxy 4-tuple that use the target VCID using the correct proxy-to-target 4-tuple after first rewriting the target VCID to be the correct target CID and executing the negotiated transform.

 Proxies MUST choose unpredictable client and target VCIDs to avoid forwarding loop attacks.